Ancient system, modern language

 Your Inner Climate

-Your Inner Climate reveals the atmosphere your chart was born into and the condition your energy begins in.
-It helps explain whether your nature starts in a state of growth, stillness, refinement, intensity, or reserve.
+Your Inner Climate reveals the seasonal condition your chart begins in.
+It helps explain whether your nature starts from growth, stillness, refinement, intensity, or reserve.

 3